 Exercise: Studies show that eccentric exercises burn fat more effectively than traditional exercises, and they lower your setpoint weight.
-Plus, you only have to do them 10-20 minutes a week.
-Eccentric exercises concentrate on the downward part of the exercise.
+Plus, you only have to do them for 10-20 minutes a week.
+Eccentric exercise is a fitness and strength training method that concentrates on the downward part of the exercise.
 For instance, if you’re doing a biceps curl, lowering the dumbbell back down from the lift is the eccentric part of the exercise.
-To make this an eccentric exercise, simply lower the dumbbell back down slowly, and then repeat several times.
+To make this an eccentric exercise, simply lower the dumbbell back down slowly and then repeat several times.

 Sleep: Getting 7-8 hours of uninterrupted sleep a night — every night, not just some nights — will reduce cortisol levels and lower your setpoint weight.

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?

 Want to know the exact foods and serving sizes that are scientifically proven by over 1,300 peer-reviewed research studies to boost metabolism, burn fat and enjoy virtually effortless weight loss like a naturally thin person?